pwalsh/openbudgets/docs/guide/features/internationalization.rst

 Other
 +++++

-There are a few other areas in the project that have language related code specifically.
+There are a few other areas in the project that have language-related code.

 **Base Template**